KahnSvaer/Automated-Birthday-Bot/README.md

 1. Update the message templates in `messages.txt` with your customized birthday wishes.
 2. Update `BDayBotDataset.csv` with the date of birth information of your contacts.
 3. Run the `main.py` script using the command `python main.py`.
-4. Follow the on-screen prompts to authenticate and start the process.
-5. Optionally, schedule the script to run automatically using Windows Task Scheduler by executing `taskscript.bat`.
+4. Optionally, schedule the script to run automatically using Windows Task Scheduler by executing `taskscript.bat`.

 ## Configuration
 - `messages.txt`: Contains message templates for birthday wishes.
 Customize these messages as per your preference.
 - `taskscript.bat`: Batch script to execute the Python script.
 Edit this script to specify the path to your Python executable and the location of `main.py`.
 - `BDayBotDataset.csv`: CSV file containing date of birth information of contacts.
-Format: Name,DOB (MM/DD/YYYY).
+Format: name, DOB (DD-MM-YYYY) without any headings.

 ## Important Notes
 - Ensure that you have an active internet connection throughout the execution of the script.